Book Publishing FAQs

 What royalty is a good royalty?

-How do I pitch a manuscript myself ?
+How do I pitch a manuscript myself?

 Do your homework well.
 The following pointers may be of help to you.

 Pitch to the right publisher: most authors make the terrible mistake of assuming all publishers publish everything (eg. spiritual, children, fiction, investment, management, etc.).
 Trying to sell a non-priority genre to a publisher is like selling snow to an Eskimo – your snow may be fabulous but he does not need it.
-The genres publishers want to buy are listed on their websites, or can be understood from the books they publish.
+The genres publishers want to buy are listed on their websites or can be understood from the books they publish.

 What is in it for the Publisher?
 For a moment assume you are the publisher and think of all the things you would look at before buying the manuscript.
 Publishing is not a charity business, people do not enter the industry to serve art.
 They exist to earn returns on their investment.
 Before you approach any publisher read the Leadstart Manuscript Evaluation Metrics, it will give you a clearer understanding of the publisher’s requirements.
-Each publisher has their own evaluation methodology, this is our’s.
+Each publisher has its evaluation methodology, this is ours.

 Stand out from the crowd: Leadstart Publishing is a medium-sized company and still receives about 70-100 manuscripts a day (2000-3000 manuscripts a month), and publishes only 12-15 titles every month.
 The manuscript evaluation team has only 6 people and we ensure that every author who writes to us gets a reply, even if we reject the work.
-We require, a concept note, a synopsis, the full contents page, two sample chapters, and your CV.
+We require a concept note, a synopsis, the full contents page, two sample chapters, and your CV.
 We ask for your CV to know what you have written till date.
 If you write a blog, mention it.
 If you have been published elsewhere, mention it.
 Your synopsis is a key element in your pitch.
 The synopsis must be so compelling that the evaluator is forced to read the sample.
-In the sample chapters need not be the first two, only the best two.
+The sample chapters need not be the first two, only the best two.

-Sound professional: being a first-timer is not a problem, but being silly is an issue.
+Sound Professional: being a first-timer is not a problem, but being silly is an issue.
 Please read through the things written by others on the internet before you start approaching publishers.
 Many authors feel they present themselves more strongly in person, so ask to meet if possible. if being an author you fail in your written skills, what impression can you possibly create with the publisher?
 Any legitimate publishing company starts work with you only after they have evaluated and chosen your manuscript to publish.

-Is obtaining copyrights to my work compulsory ?
+Is obtaining copyrights to my work compulsory?

-How do publishers evaluate a manuscript?
+How do publishers evaluate a manuscript for publication?

 The evaluation of a manuscript differs with each publisher and no other publisher that we know of has disclosed their evaluation tool publicly.
 We decided to be transparent here as well, and the following is the gist of our manuscript evaluation metrics.
-We have disclosed enough information to allow any writer to approximately evaluate his / her manuscript.
+We have disclosed enough information to allow any writer to approximately evaluate his/her manuscript.

-Please read : Leadstart Manuscript Evaluation Metrics
+Please read: Leadstart Manuscript Evaluation Metrics